How Much Is Leonardo DiCaprio Worth?

 DiCaprio’s performance skills were evident from his youth.
 His parents found a talent agent for him, but in the beginning, he was turned down repeatedly at auditions.
 He eventually landed commercials for Mattel, Kraft Foods, Bubble Yum and Apple Jacks while still a child.

-His first major role came when he joined the cast of “Growing Pains” as orphan Luke Brower in 1990.
+His first major role came when he joined the cast of “Growing Pains” as orphan Luke Brower in 1991 for its final season.
 He followed that role by appearing as Robert De Niro’s stepson in “This Boy’s Life” in 1993.
 That same year, he garnered even more favor with critics by starring as a mentally disabled teenager in “What’s Eating Gilbert Grape.”

 In 1997, James Cameron selected him to star in “Titanic.”
 His backend deal yielded him $40 million from that film alone and the film itself grossed $3 billion globally.